-E. Step Two Grievance Meetings
+F. Step Two Grievance Meetings

-Step Two grievance meetings will normally be held at the work site of the grievant.
+Step Two grievance meetings will normally be held at the work site of the grievant or held virtually if the parties agree.
 If the meeting is held at the district headquarters, the district steward will be permitted to participate in the meeting.

-F. Tool Allowance
+G. Tool Allowance